RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/39.embed" height="525" width="100%"></iframe>

 Note that we mainly have data for "western" countries, with a <b> huge bias toward France</b>.
 We mostly lack information for countries in Africa, the Middle East and the centre of Asia.
 Our dataset is thus clearly not a truthful representation of the world.
 We shall therefore restrict the analysis to the case of France, since it is the most prevalent among the different columns.
-This means products will be limited to those available for purchasing in France.
-Note that this requirement is not an exclusive one: we do <b>not only</b> require them to be sold in France but to be <b>at least</b> available in France.
+This means products are to be limited to those available for purchasing in France.
+This requirement is not an exclusive one: we do <b>not only</b> require them to be sold in France but to be <b>at least</b> available in France.

-With these requirements, what can we say about the origins country?
+With these changes brought about, what can we say about the origins country?

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/43.embed" height="525" width="100%"></iframe>